ManasiCreations/Digital-Clock-Automatic-Room-Freshener/README.md

 - Implementing button debouncing for reliable user input
 - Integrating hardware and software into a complete embedded system
 - Debugging and testing embedded applications

 ---

+## ⚠️ Challenges Faced

+During the development of this project, I encountered several challenges:

+- Ensuring accurate time updates while performing other tasks simultaneously.
+- Preventing multiple button presses using software debouncing.
+- Controlling the servo motor smoothly without affecting the clock display.
+- Organizing the code to make it easy to understand and maintain.
+- Testing the spray mechanism repeatedly to ensure reliable operation.

+These challenges helped me improve my debugging skills and gain practical experience in embedded system development.
+---